hilaryrowe/documentation3/oeeCalculations/roger-quality.md

 ## **Quality Calculation**

-The Quality component of OEE measures the inverse of the ratio of defective output \(Defect Items\) to the total units of output \(Total Output\) or the yield of production passing quality standards.
-Quality displays as a percentage indicating that the asset is producing satisfactory output over a specific time horizon \(shift, daily, weekly, or monthly\).
+Quality is a measure of the asset's yield, that is, its satisfactory output relative to its total output over a specific time horizon \(shift, daily, weekly, or monthly\).

 **Quality Formula**